Reasons Why Route 47 by Molly Faris Is the Best Memoir Of All Time

 I absolutely LOVE this book.
 You never know what you will experience when a family member is in the process of passing.
 Every family, everyone experiences something different.
 This story is unique and brings you into it.
 It's a page turner and a hard one to put down.

-The honest write-up that showcases the spiritual journey of Molly lets readers reflect on their beliefs, embrace their pain, and explore their hidden strengths.
+The book is an honest write-up that showcases Molly’s spiritual journey.
+It helps readers reflect on their beliefs, embrace their anguish, and explore their hidden strengths.

 Some books entertain.
 Others inform.
 But there are a few books that reach deep into your heart and scream out loud to remind you that